-The OSSLT measures whether students are meeting the minimum standard for literacy across all subjects up to the end of Grade 9.
+The Ontario Secondary School Literacy Test (OSSLT) measures whether students are meeting the minimum standard for literacy across all subjects up to the end of Grade 9.
 Successful completion of the literacy test is one of the requirements to earn an Ontario Secondary School Diploma.

 Administration User Guide, 2023–2024

 Please note that with the release of the new Ontario language curriculum, the OSSLT user guide has been updated.